distributeaid/shipment-tracker/README.md

     yarn start

 You can click on the printed URLs to open them in a browser.

-#### Using the DevContainer with GitHub CodeSpaces in your browser

-You can launch a dedicated environment for directly from GitHub using Codespaces: select the green **Code** dropdown and then **New codespace**.
-[Learn more about Codespaces](https://github.com/features/codespaces).

-#### Using the Devcontainer with Visual Studio Code locally

-You can launch a dedicated environment after cloning the project in [Visual Studio Code](https://code.visualstudio.com/): follow the [installation instructions](https://code.visualstudio.com/docs/remote/containers) (you need the [Remote Development Extension pack](https://aka.ms/vscode-remote/download/extension), then select the green **Remote** icon and then **Reopen in Container**.
-[Learn more about Remove development in Containers](https://code.visualstudio.com/docs/remote/containers-tutorial).

 ### Using your local machine